jeanfeydy/global-divergences/common/readme.md

   densities supported on a 2D or 3D grid, encoded as bitmaps.
 - Fancy heatmaps and springs visualizations, in [`display`](./display.py).

+**Dimensions of the input variables.**
-N.B.: Following the conventions that we detail in our papers, these routines work on sampled measures α and β, encoded as sums of Dirac masses
+Following the conventions that we detail in our papers, these routines work on sampled measures α and β, encoded as sums of Dirac masses